ryvoxr/notebook/school/science/apes/gyres.md

 - Instead of going up the hill, it spins around
 - Pushes out wider
 - Forms gyres
-- Happens in the Northern and Souther Hemisheres
+- Happens in the Northern and Southern Hemisheres

 Also pushes plastic to the center